otekolste/social-media-api/README.md

 ## Usage

+Check out a walkthrough video testing all of the routes

 To use the API routes, use Insomnia or another API route tester.
 The routes are as follows:

 - `/api/users`: GET all users or POST a new user